shaqash/fedora-update-notifier/README.md

 # node-check-update
-Use to get notifications for updates in Fedora.
+Disabled gnome-software?
-This program runs dnf check-update and sends a notification if updates are available.
+This program will remind you to update your system when updates are available.

+Currently working only with dnf package manager (Fedora).

 ### How to use
 ```